I have 20 years of management experience and have run my own business for nearly 10 years.

 In some instances, a matter can be resolved immediately once the problem is clearly identified.
 For instance, if someone was overcharged and that's clear, rectifying the error should be quick and easy.

 On the other hand, further investigation is often needed.
 In such instances, after hearing the complaint, it can be important to reassure the complainant to further repair any damage done.
 For instance, you may:

 - Be sure you know what resolution or follow-up is desired.
-For instance, some complaints are really just about being able to vent a frustration.
-Once heard or reported, they complainant doesn't really want any further follow-up.
-Others however, do want more.
+For instance, some complaints are really just about being able to vent frustration.
+Once heard or reported, the complainant doesn't really want any further follow-up.
+Others, however, do want more.

 - Tell them what to expect next.
 Will they be hearing back from you tomorrow?
 Will they hear from the manager by the end of the day?
 A good complaint handling process should set timelines for follow-up.

 - Even if no further follow-up is needed, ask if there is anything else that you can assist them with.
 This is another form of service recovery, a way of repairing any damage to the customer relationship.

 - It is also appropriate to provide the complainant with your name and contact information so that they can get back to you if necessary.
 This helps establish trust and gives them a personal connection.

 Any follow-up investigation and process to determine resolution should be expedited.
 Each business or company must define its own process and timelines, but follow-up within a day or two is common.
 Ideally, the person who met with the complainant will follow up with them later, unless of course the issue was referred higher up.

 Either way, follow-up should explain the findings and the resolution.
 For instance, if a bill was indeed found to be in error, then the follow-up could explain the error and what you will do to reimburse them.